 Self-leadership is about taking charge of yourself to make the most effective impact and be your most resourceful self.
 This means that you are able to firmly influence yourself (and therefore others) to achieve your objectives.

 Self-leadership impacts all areas of your life, including your career, relationships, health and well-being.
-Self-leadership involves approaching all activities with purpose and intent.
 Enhanced self-leadership skills are important in a world beset by ambiguity and uncertainty, where the ability to navigate an uncertain world is vital.

 3 Steps to Self-Leadership

 Self-leadership is about having a vision and understanding of your key core values.
 It’s about insight into your negative triggers and knowing how you self-sabotage with toxic thoughts.
-These are your inner negative self-doubts, sometimes called your “inner critic” that hold you back.
-They are the small voice or voices that keep you in your comfort zone and block change and moving forward.
-They are not only a critical voice from an earlier life which resonates like this:
+These are your inner negative self-doubts, sometimes called your "inner critic" that hold you back.
+They are the small voice or voices that keep you in your comfort zone and block you moving forward.
+They are perhaps a critical voice from an earlier stage in your life which resonates like this: